blanhhy/luaclass/README.md

-# Luaclass - A Lua Class System
+# Luaclass

-**Luaclass** is a Lua library that introduces an object-oriented class system, making it easier to define and manage classes, inheritance, and instances in Lua.
-This module allows you to create classes, inherit from base classes, and manage class properties and methods with a flexible, dynamic approach.
+**Luaclass** is a Lua library that introduces an object-oriented class system, making it easier to define and manage classes, inheritance, 和 instances in Lua.
+This module allows you to create classes, inherit from base classes, 和 manage class properties and methods with a flexible, dynamic approach.

 ## Features